Cutting announcement publish time from 12 minutes to 5

 Existing tech stack

-The product is built on PrimeVue with Tailwind CSS.
-Solutions had to work within what was already in place.
+PrimeVue + Tailwind.
+Solutions had to work within what was in place.

 I observed how admins used the tool and organized three insights

-Rather than asking what felt difficult, I watched how they actually moved through the task where they paused, what they re-read, and what pulled them out of the tool entirely.
+I sat with an ops admin during a typical publish, watching where they paused, what they re-read, and what pulled them out of the tool entirely.

-Logging into advisor profiles to check how it looked
+Logging into advisor profiles just to check how it looked.

 From a modal to a dedicated page